FredySandoval/fredy.dev/_posts/2023-01-14-which-programming-language-is-faster-at-reading.md

 ### Final thoughts:
 If I were to migrate an application to improve performance, I would definitely consider python 3.10.4 as one of my option, not just because is easy compared to Node or Go, but because is so easy to write and implement, also it’s documentation is available everywhere, even though the errors in the console are not friendly at all, and don’t tell too much about the error itself, compare to Rust, for example which the errors in the console, tells exactly whats going on, Python may be the best option and fastest option, at least for now.

-If you want to check the code I wrote to perform this tests,
+If you want to check the code I wrote to perform this tests, please check my repository [github.com/FredySandoval/benchmark-indexof](https://github.com/FredySandoval/benchmark-indexof)